-The Milky Way Einkorn is nearly ready for harvest.
+The Milky Way Einkorn is almost ready to harvest.

 Harvesting Milky Way Einkorn

-Unloading the Milky Way Einkorn into a gravity wagon.
+After harvest, the Milky Way Einkorn is loaded into a gravity wagon.
 Aerators are then placed in the wagon to bring down the moisture of the grain.
-The grain is stored in the wagon until it is debearded, cleaned and dehulled.
+The grain is stored in the wagon until it is debearded, cleaned and dehulle

 Milky Way Einkorn Facts 2022

-At the 2022 Washington County Fair, both the sheaf of Milky Way Emmer won 2nd place and the jar of Milky Way Einkorn won 2nd place.
+At the 2023 Washington County Fair, both the sheaf of Milky Way Emmer the jar of Milky Way Einkorn won 3rd place.

 For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.